Leaf-Agriculture/docs/docs/operations_overview.md

 - Creating a summary of the file with general information, such as averages, standard deviations, maximum and minimum values ​​for important properties, and more.

-This processing may take a few minutes to complete, that's why it will do it in background.
+This processing may take a few minutes to complete, that's why it will happen in background.

-This service also provides an auto-merge feature, which will identify files that are part of the same operation in the field and automatically merge them.
+This service also provides an auto-merge feature, which will identify files that are part of the same operation in the field and automatically merge them into a new file, so you still have access to the not-merged files.

 Alternatively, it is possible to manually upload files to be processed and merge them manually if desired.
 Keep in mind that merging files is processing-heavy and may take about 20 minutes to finish.

 ### Roadmap

 Today, you can connect to these companies:

-- John Deere ([Medium][johndeere])
+- John Deere
-- Climate FieldView ([Medium][climate])
+- Climate Field View
 - CNHi
 - Trimble